lunayuehuang/MSE544-HyperDrive/README.md

     ```
     git clone https://github.com/txie-93/cgcnn.git
     ```
-4. Insert the following lines into "main.py" beginning on line 23
+4. Move into the "cgcnn" directory
     ```
-    from azureml.core import Run
-    run = Run.get_context()
-    ```
-    where ```Run``` is an azure class designed for experiment runs.
-The ```get_context``` function pulls the current service context for logging metrics.
-5. Insert the following line in "main.py" right before the "else" statement in line 196
-    ```
-    run.log("MAE", np.float(mae_error.item()))
-    ```
-    where ```log``` allows you to define and print the metric you are interested in.
-We will be using the mean absolute error for this experiment.
+    cd cgcnn
+    ````
+5. Download the .yml file from Canvas and place it in the "cgcnn" directory.
+The .yml (sometimes seen as .yaml) file is a special file typically used for configuring environments/settings for programs.
+Files with this extension are intended to be human-readable.
+    FUN FACT: YAML initially stood for, *Yet Another Markdown Language*
-## Part II: Setting up the Notebook
+### Part II: Build the Notebook
-1. Make a jupyter notebook called "hyperdrive_experiment"
+1. Make a jupyter notebook called "hyperdrive_experiment" - make sure this notebook is in the same directory as the "main.py" python script
 2. Insert a cell with the following imports
     ```
     from azureml.core import Workspace, Experiment, Environment, ScriptRunConfig, Dataset, Run
     import azureml
     import os, tempfile, tarfile
-    from azureml.train.hyperdrive import GridParameterSampling
+    from azureml.train.hyperdrive import BayesianParameterSampling
     from azureml.train.hyperdrive import normal, uniform, choice
     from azureml.core.run import Run
     from azureml.train.hyperdrive import HyperDriveConfig, PrimaryMetricGoal